 It’s always a good time to laugh.
-Laughing has so many health benefits, but Dr. Mercola has documented a a few fascinating facts that you may not know.
+Laughing has so many health benefits.
+Dr. Mercola has documented a a few fascinating facts that you may not know.

-If you want to communicate with someone from across the globe who speaks a different language, all you have to do is laugh.
-Laughter is a form of communication that’s universally recognized, which suggests it has deep importance to humankind.1
+If you want to communicate with someone from across the globe who speaks a different language, all you've to do is laugh.
+Laughter is a form of communication that’s universally recognized, which suggests it's deep importance to humankind.1

-It’s thought that laughter may have occurred before humans could speak as a playful way for mothers and infants to communicate, as a form of play vocalization, or to strengthen group bonds.
+It’s thought that laughter may have occurred before humans could speak as a playful way for mothers and infants to communicate, as a form of play vocalization.
+To strengthen group bonds.
 Even today our brains are wired to prime us to smile or laugh when we hear others laughing.

-Yet, laughter is a largely involuntary response; it’s not generally something you can force yourself to do.
-Instead, laughter is thought to be triggered by mechanisms in your brain and impacts breathing patterns, facial expressions, and even the muscles in your arms and legs.
+Yet, laughter is a largely involuntary response.
+It’s not generally something you can force yourself to do.
+Instead, laughter is thought to be triggered by mechanisms in your brain and impacts breathing patterns, facial expressions.
+Even the muscles in your arms and legs.

-It plays a role in your health, too, and has many quirks and mysteries that make it one of the most fascinating physical reactions that a human (and certain other species) can make.
+It plays a role in your health, too.
+Has many quirks and mysteries that make it one of the most fascinating physical reactions that a human (and certain other species) can make.

 Check out the 10 fascinating facts about laughter.